Homo floresiensis: Culture

 The cave yielded over ten thousand stone artefacts, mainly lithic flakes, surprising considering H. floresiensiss small brain.
 This has led some researchers to theorize that H. floresiensis inherited their tool-making skills from H. erectus.
-Points, perforators, blades, and microblades were associated with remains of the extinct elephant-relative Stegodon.
+Points, perforators, blades, and microblades were associated with remains of the extinct elephant-relative Stegodon florensis.
 It has therefore been proposed that H. floresiensis hunted juvenile Stegodon.
 Similar artefacts are found at the Soa Basin 50 km south, associated with Stegodon and Komodo dragon remains, and are attributed to a likely ancestral population of H. erectus.
 Other authors have doubted the extent of hunting of Stegodon by H. floresiensis, noting the rarity of cut marks on remains of Stegodon found at Liang Bua, suggesting that they would have faced intense competition for carcasses with other predators, like the Komodo dragon, the giant stork Leptoptilos robustus, and vultures, and that it was possible that their main prey was instead the giant rats like Papagomys endemic to the island, which are found abundantly at Liang Bua.
-While it was initially suggested that H. floresiensis was capable of using fire, the supporting evidence for this claim was later found to be unreliable.
+Analysis of cut and bite marks on Stegodon bones suggests that at Liang Bua, H. floresiensis likely scavenged carcasses which had already been largely consumed by Komodo dragons, and did not have primary access to carcasses, suggesting that hunting was unlikely.
+While it was initially suggested that H. floresiensis was capable of using fire, the supporting evidence for this claim was later found to be unreliable, with burned bones found in Liang Bua likely the result of fires lit by modern humans inside the cave resulting in burning of bones found in lower layers underneath the fires that had been deposited in the cave thousands to tens of thousands of years prior to the fires.